softwareengineer698-glitch/ASE/README.md

-# DonateConnect - Flutter Firebase Authentication App
+# FoodBridge - Flutter Firebase Authentication App

 A complete Flutter application with Firebase Authentication and role-based access control for Donors and NGOs.